-For more information about this index please refer to the following link: http://currentweather.freshfromflorida.com/fdi-report.html
+For more information, refer to the following link: http://fireweather.fdacs.gov/wx/fdi-report.html

 Relaying Potential Severe Weather Reports to NWS

 The National Weather Service requests significant weather reports from land management agencies.
 The collection of timely, ground truth reports from reliable observers will always be of critical importance to the weather forecaster and can greatly aid NWS meteorologists in their warning decision making process.
 Delayed reports are also appreciated as they will be used to verify warning events.
 Reports can be made anytime directly to National Weather Service offices.
 When relaying a weather report to the NWS, give the location of the event, approximate time of damage (if known), extent of damage, and the agency reporting the event.
 Significant weather events to relay to the local NWS forecast office include: